Gayathri229/NamasteReact/ReactBasics.md

 It makes the code look long and messy.
 We will need to create more complex nested structures when we move forward.
 So for this JSX helps in this place when we need to create multiple tags/elements.
 We will be using React inside JSX.

 Next is, if we try having a h1 in html file under root and render the same content we've rendered now.
-Content in html file gets replaced by the content we rendered using React.
+Content in html file gets REPLACED by the content we rendered using React.

 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/ec87111a-e003-4b5f-aa17-5a75e39a3503)

 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/b574d782-bc0c-42fd-b3f7-7c83859236fd)

-To prevent this we can render the React content in a separate container i.e under a different div.
-Here it is "react-container".
+To prevent this we can render the React content in a separate container i.e under a different div [react-container] and separate it from the root that we set for React[root].
+This means react renders only under the root that we set for it.

 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/c7f55222-f655-4285-993d-ecfb7696c840)

 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/0d7291b7-5712-46a9-b1f9-2ac54f29644d)

+Since React is a library, we can use it even in an already existing app to build a small part of the application(which was not built using React already) as well.
+We can create a large-scale application also using React.